dreamfactorysoftware/platform-wiki/technical-documentation/3-etl/Hadoop-ETL.md

 2. **Allows more complex enrichments** - we have pushed our Hive deserializer a long way, but for more complex enrichments such as referer parsing and geo-IP lookups, we need a more robust Hadoop-based approach
 3. **Supports aggregate processing** - our current Hive-based ETL process is row-based - meaning that all processing happens at the level of an individual event.
 A Hadoop-based approach will support aggregate processing such as de-duping, grouping events and so on

-To find out more, please see our blog post, [The SnowPlow development roadmap for the ETL step - from ETL to enrichment] [etl-blog-post].
+To find out more, please see our blog post, [The Snowplow development roadmap for the ETL step - from ETL to enrichment] [etl-blog-post].

 ## Status

-We plan to release our first prototype of the new Hadoop-based ETL process in SnowPlow version **0.8.0**, the next major release of SnowPlow.
+We plan to release our first prototype of the new Hadoop-based ETL process in Snowplow version **0.8.0**, the next major release of Snowplow.
 For more information, please see our [Product roadmap] [roadmap].

-To see how the Hadoop ETL component is developing, check out the [feature/scalding-etl] [hadoop-branch] branch in our main SnowPlow repository.
+To see how the Hadoop ETL component is developing, check out the [feature/scalding-etl] [hadoop-branch] branch in our main Snowplow repository.

 [scalding]: https://github.com/twitter/scalding
 [cascading]: https://github.com/twitter/scalding